 Elvira and Harold knew education was one of the escape routes from poverty for their children.

-As my mothers firstborn, she always kept me in ‘check’, no chess pun intended.
+As my mother’s firstborn, she always kept me in ‘check’, no chess pun intended.
 My parents taught us about supply chain economics, getting peanuts from India through Dad’s Chinese connection.
-The peanuts were roasted and cleaned by hand and evolved to a machine driven operation.
+The peanuts were roasted and cleaned by hand and evolved to a machine-driven operation.
 We each were paid for our work after we removed any defective peanuts.
-Therefore accountability, quality and responsibility is part of our mindset.
+Therefore accountability, quality and responsibility are part of our mindset.
 As Ma always said

 - collecting Carib bottles after cricket matches